-If our attack is to succeed you must breach the most extensive minefields yet seen in this war -- Rommel has laid fully half a million mines.
-Fortunately we have an answer - a flail tank, the Matilda Scorpion, specially designed to clear mines.
-With this weapon you have a chance to clear lanes far more quickly than the Germans expect.
-However, mobile reserves are positioned to counterattack any force we push through, and his infantry will have to be blasted out of position.
-This battle will be slugfest.
+If our attack is to succeed, sir, we must breach the most extensive minefields yet seen in this war -- Rommel has laid fully half a million mines!
+Fortunately, we have an answer: a flail tank, the Matilda Scorpion, especially designed to clear mines.
+With this vehicle, there is a chance to clear lanes far more quickly than the Germans expect.
+However, mobile reserves are positioned to counterattack any force we push through, and Rommel’s infantry will have to be blasted out of position.
+This battle will be slugfest, general.
 Not a battle of art, perhaps, but of endurance and weight of metal.
-We have the weight.
-Use it.
+AFHQ believes we have that weight.

+Good luck, sir!